-1.2 For the purposes of this Policy, a reference to “our”, “us” or “we” is a reference to Hill Rogers; and a reference to “you” is a reference to a prospective, past or current customer or client of Hill Rogers or other person from whom we collect and handle personal data.
+1.2 For the purposes of this Policy, a reference to “our”, “us” or “we” is a reference to Hill Rogers; and a reference to “you” is a reference to a prospective, past or current customer, client, employee or supplier of Hill Rogers or other person from whom we collect and handle personal data.
 ‘Data’ and ‘information’ have the same meaning under this Policy.

 1.3 Our legal obligation when collecting and handling your personal data is governed by a range of legislation.
 In particular, we are committed to complying with the Privacy Act 1988 (Cth) (Privacy Act) and the General Data Protection Regulation (GDPR) in the European Union (EU) in relation to all personal data we collect which is demonstrated in this Policy.
 The Privacy Act incorporates the Australian Privacy Principles (APPs).
 The APPs and the GDPR set out the way in which personal data must be treated.

 1.4 This Policy also incorporates our policy on managing credit data (see particularly section 8 onwards).

 1.4 This Policy applies to any person for whom we currently hold, or may in the future collect, personal data.